CouncilofLorien/counciloflorien.github.io/docs/cards/M/many-foes-he-fought.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > If defender chooses a warrior to be the target of a strike from an attack, that character may choose to face any number of the strikes from that attack.
 The character suffers a cumulative -1 prowess/-1 body for each additional strike faced.
+The character faces a separate strike sequence for each strike.
+> >
+> > {: .fs-3 }
-The character faces a separate strike sequence for each strike.   <br>_“...and they shot a rain of arrows: always at Boromir."_ ***---&#65279;LotRIII***
+> > _“...and they shot a rain of arrows: always at Boromir."_ ***---&#65279;LotRIII***
 >